samchungy/eslint-plugin-zod-openapi/README.md

 const PersonSchema = z
   .object({
     /**
-     * @deprecated A user's name  // ℹ️ this comment is copied across from NameSchema **/
+     * @deprecated A user's name  // ℹ️ this comment is synced with NameSchema **/
     name: NameSchema, // ℹ️ This type will be marked as deprecated in your IDE /**